-The Redfish service requires a client to subscribe to receive events.
-Clients perform a subscription by sending a HTTP POST message to the URI of the subscription resource.
-This request includes the URI where the client expects events to be sent.
+The Redfish service requires a client or administrator to create subscriptions to receive events.
+A subscription is created when an administrator sends an HTTP POST message to the URI of the subscription resource.
+This request includes the URI where an event-receiver client expects events to be sent, as well as the type of events to be sent.
 The Redfish service will then, when an event is triggered within the service, send an event to that URI.

-- Services shall support "push" style eventing for all resources capable of sending events. - Services shall not "push" events (using HTTP POST) unless the client has previously sent a subscribe message to the resource responsible for sending the events.
-A successful subscribe request will cause a subscription object to be created.
-Either the client or the service can terminate the event stream at any time. - Services shall respond to a successful subscription with HTTP status 201 and set the HTTP Location header to the address of a new subscription resource. - · Clients shall terminate a subscription by sending an HTTP DELETE message to the URI of the subscription resource. - Services may terminate a subscription by sending a special "subscription terminated" event as the last message.
+- Services shall support "push" style eventing for all resources capable of sending events. - Services shall not "push" events (using HTTP POST) unless an event subscription has been created.
+Either the client or the service can terminate the event stream at any time by deleting the subscription.
+The service may delete a subscription if the number of delivery errors exceeds pre-configured thresholds. - Services shall respond to a successful subscription with HTTP status 201 and set the HTTP Location header to the address of a new subscription resource.
+Subscriptions are persistent and will remain across event service restarts. - Clients shall terminate a subscription by sending an HTTP DELETE message to the URI of the subscription resource. - Services may terminate a subscription by sending a special "subscription terminated" event as the last message.
 Future requests to the associated subscription resource will respond with HTTP status 404.